 City parks play a vital role in the social, economic, and physical well-being of cities and their residents.
 Parks are now recognized as powerful and necessary part of 21st century urban systems.
 As urban populations continue to grow, planners, elected officials, community advocates, and other stakeholders are taking a fresh look at parks and their potential to help address many critical urban issues.

-Located in the Merseyside area of the UK Birkenhead Park, designed by Joseph Paxton, is considered the first publicly funded park, and influenced Central Park in New York.
+Located in the Merseyside area of the UK Birkenhead Park, designed by Joseph Paxton, is considered one of the world's first publicly funded parks, and influenced Central Park in New York.
 There is a rich program with conference themes relate to community and heritage, including presentations and discussion on large urban parks.

 The program outline is:

 Pre Congress tour

 Public Opening of the Congress Trade Show Exhibition: The Mayor of Wirral

 Speakers/Presentations; Keynote Speaker – Douglas Blonsky, Central Park NY